 Individuals who wish to transfer to Iowa State University must meet the transfer student admissions requirements.
 Students who have completed at least 24 credits of transfer coursework must have a minimum 2.25 transfer GPA, and individuals who have earned an associate’s degree need a minimum 2.00 transfer GPA.

 The ISU Office of Admissions processes applications beginning approximately one year prior to when a student indicates planned entry to the university.
 Students are encouraged to apply early for more options with financial aid, scholarships, course selection, and housing.
-Accepted students will be invited to orientation programs and meet with the departmental academic adviser for course registration.
+Accepted students will be invited to orientation programs and meet with the departmental academic advisor for course registration.

 Tuition, Housing, and Dining